 Some members of the Soviet military become well-known names in the West, often because they wrote prolifically.

-Admiral of the Fleet of the Soviet Union Sergey Gorshkov: May have have originated the phrase "'Better' is the enemy of 'Good Enough'".
-Certainly turned the Soviet Navy from a coastal defence force to a blue-water one.
+- Admiral of the Fleet of the Soviet Union Sergey Gorshkov: May have have originated the phrase "'Better' is the enemy of 'Good Enough'".
+Certainly turned the Soviet Navy from a coastal defense force to a blue-water one.
 Also spent twenty-nine years as head of that navy before retiring and being replaced by his his chief of staff.

-Major-General Valentina Tereshkova: The first woman in space.
+- Major-General Valentina Tereshkova: The first woman in space.

-Viktor Suvorov (real Vladimir Bogdanovich Rezun): Known in history and military circles, and also quoted at the top.
+- Viktor Suvorov (real Vladimir Bogdanovich Rezun): Known in history and military circles, and also quoted at the top.
 A former GRU officer.
 Claims he fled to the West due to danger of arrest, although former coworkers and superiors deny he was in danger.
 Well-known as a proponent of the theory that the USSR intended to invade Germany (instead of the reverse).
 While an interesting take on a pivotal historical moment, it is generally discounted among competent historians.

-Boris Gromov was commander of the Soviet 40th Army during the Russian involvement in Afghanistan, and was the last Soviet soldier to leave the country.
+- Boris Gromov was commander of the Soviet 40th Army during the Russian involvement in Afghanistan, and was the last Soviet soldier to leave the country.
 After the Great Politics Mess Up, he became Governor of Moscow.

-Let's not forget Leon Trotsky, the man who founded the Red Army.
+- Let's not forget Leon Trotsky, the man who founded the Red Army.
 Despite being an intellectual with almost no military experience, Trotsky proved to be a Badass Bookworm in leading the Red Army to victory over the many forces that wanted to depose the Bolsheviks after they seized power in the Russian Revolution.
 He's also an example of Authority Equals Asskicking, given his prominent position in Vladimir Lenin's government and the fact that he was Lenin's preferred choice to succeed him as head of the Soviet Union.

 - Marshal of the Soviet Union Nikolai Ogarkov: Serving as Chief of General Staff from 1977-1984, he was the man most responsible for reforming the Soviet Army into a force that was capable of winning a conventional war by the 1980s—through renewing emphasis on operational art and tactics, and developed the concept of the theater-strategic operation.
 Outside of Western military circles he is well known for being the spokesman following the KAL 007 incident.

-Vice-Admiral Vasili Arkhipov served on the Soviet submarine K-19, and during its nuclear accident was exposed to a high level of radiation trying to fix the broken reactor.
+- Vice-Admiral Vasili Arkhipov served on the Soviet submarine K-19, and during its nuclear accident was exposed to a high level of radiation trying to fix the broken reactor.
 His main claim to fame is being another rocket-armed Red who prevented World War III.
-During the Cuban Missile Crisis, an American battlegroup decided it would be a good idea to drop practice depth charges on the Soviet submarineB-59, on which Arkhipov was serving as executive officer.
+During the Cuban Missile Crisis, an American battlegroup decided it would be a good idea to drop practice depth charges on the Soviet submarine B-59, on which Arkhipov was serving as executive officer.
 The sub was part of a flotilla.
 The captain of the sub, concerned that war had already broken out, elected to fire a nuclear torpedo at the American squadron.
 He was supported by the ship's zampolit.
 Arkhipov, who held the same rank as the captain, and who was overall flotilla commander, persuaded the captain to surface and await orders from Moscow.
 Robert McNamara credited Arkhipov's actions with "saving the world."
 Unlike his Voyska PVO counterpart Stanislav Petrov (see above), Moscow appreciated Arkhipov saving their asses, and he ended up a Vice-Admiral and headmaster of Kirov Naval Academy.

 The Soviet Military in Fiction